HiliLab/LOOPalyzer/README.md

 Kong, D., Yeung, W., & Hili, R. (2017).
 In vitro selection of diversely functionalized aptamers.
 Journal of the American Chemical Society, 139(40), 13977-13980.

 Kong, D., Yeung, W., Movahedi M., Chen D., & Hili, R. (2019).
 Evaluation of the evolutionary outcomes of LOOPER-derived aptamers isolated from in vitro evolution.
-Manuscript in preparation.
+Manuscript submitted.

 ## Prerequisites
 --------------------------------------------